Surjectivity of some local cohomology map and the second vanishing theorem: Application to vanishing of local cohomology modules

 \begin{proof} Recall that a localization of a normal domain is again normal.
 Also, in the light of Serre's characterization of normality, we know that normal rings satisfy Serre's condition $(S_2)$.
 From these facts, $R/\fp$ is a generalized and almost Cohen-Macaulay ring.
 It remains to apply Proposition \ref{artininvariant}. \end{proof}

-\begin{acknowledgement} The authors are grateful to Ryo Takahashi, Shunsuke Takagi and Ken-ichi Yoshida for useful comments.
+\begin{acknowledgement} The authors are grateful to Shunsuke Takagi, Ryo Takahashi, and Ken-ichi Yoshida for useful comments.
 We also thank the referee for reading the paper thoroughly and providing valuable comments. \end{acknowledgement}